top of page

 In the event that the child is in some way put in harms way or neglected (whether through absence of the parent, neglect of the child, or harm to the child), you will want to pursue a

-private deprivation action.
+private dependency action.

 In the event that the parent is willing to give custody but not adoption, or in the event that this is your first time before the court, you will want to look at